 Let’s face it, life is not all fun, we do have to work sometimes.
 Most of the time I am able to use my cell phone service for the internet but I wanted to make sure I have a backup.
 I recommend two providers if you need to work online.
 If you need to work while you travel, it is best to invest in a mobile hotspot device.
 This will allow you to create a mobile WiFi connection for your devices.
 I personally have an AT&T truly unlimited plan with a hotspot device which I use for work and watching Netflix.
 My cellphone has an unlimited Verizon plan.

 Holding Tank Deodorizer and Waste Digester

 Honestly, I hate these things.
 Unfortunately, you need them.
-I’ve tried multiple kinds but they all smell funky, full of chemicals, and give me a headache.
+I’ve tried multiple kinds but they all smell funky, are full of chemicals, and give me a headache.
 This green, BIO-PACK says all-natural but there is no ingredients list, so I have no idea what’s in it.
 It is definitely saying not to be swallowed because it is toxic.
 Even though the restroom door is closed, you smell the deodorizers everywhere.
 I’ve been trying to find the one that is not so toxic, and after some research, I found the Happy Camper.
 They state that it is ORGANIC, and got very good reviews on Amazon.
 I just put it in my potty cassette and it does everything that others do without the strong artificial perfume smell.
 It is working pretty well.

 Do not forget the toilet paper!
 It has to be septic-safe.
 My favorite one is Cottonelle.
 I’ve been using this for years at home and I was happy to find out that it is septic-safe, so now I am using it on my RV.